 The fellowship program includes the opportunity for weekly observation of orthopaedic surgical procedures with your mentor.
 In addition, a weekly seminar series and discussion group provides the opportunity for students to expand their understanding of the fundamentals of medical research and clinical orthopaedics.
-Students will also be required to make a 5-10 minute presentation on their research at the end of the program.
+Students will also be required to give a brief presentation on their research at the end of the program.

-Students who have completed their first year in an LCME accredited US medical school are eligible to apply.
-Preference will be given to those students attending Weill Cornell Medical College.
+Students who have completed their first year at an LCME accredited US medical school are eligible to apply.

 A selection committee will review the applications and determine the final candidates.
-Applicants will be notified of the status of their applications by in early April 2014.
+Applicants will be notified of the status of their applications by the week of March 8, 2019.